WiFi Solutions from Ruckus Wireless - Powered by Matrix Networks

 The second critical piece of your wireless network will be the Controller.
 This is the brains of your WiFi Network, allowing you to set system wide policies, control access and view metrics.
 The Controller will ensure your data remains secure, segmenting traffic, creating client isolation and implementing and enforcing your WEP, WPA and WPS options.
 Depending on the specifics of the controller it could also add more functionality to services like location tracking and mobile device handoffs.

 Not to be overlooked is your data switch.
 If you are looking to handle high speed traffic, you likely need a gigabit handoff to handle the load.
 Most Access Points have the option for local power, but the smart approach is to provide PoE from your data switch, minimizing downtime and allowing for easy reboot troubleshooting.
-The data switch you select should compliment your expectations for providing security to your WiFi.
+The data switch you select should complement your expectations for providing security to your WiFi.

 Things to Consider Choosing the Right WiFi Solution for your Business